Church Insurance: Top Companies, Cost & Coverage

 Brotherhood Mutual: Best for Mission Trips

-For a quote, fill out an online form and a representative will contact you.
 If you are purchasing missionary insurance, you can do so online.
 Its insurance is available for organizations and travelers, with options for short- and long-term missionaries.
 Kidnap and ransom coverage is available as additional coverage.

 For organizations, Brotherhood offers MinistryFirst®, which has worldwide liability and medical extension coverage and 24/7 foreign emergency assistance and services.

-Brotherhood is available in 47 states and D.C.
+Brotherhood is available in 47 states and Washington, D.C.
 For policyholders, it offers an account portal with policy documents, including proof of insurance.
 It has its own in-house claims team with after-hours reporting available.

 Customer complaints are much lower than the national average.